4ntm4n/ms-two/README.md

   - restore notes that has been removed.
   - delete notes permanently.
   - click a button that takes them to the note generator, instead of having to scroll up and down if many notes have been created.
+  - view all the notes that have been removed

 ## Approach